Michael J. Davidson

 Marine Surveyors can see things that are not the way they should be.
-They have a critical eye that comes with the kind of hands-on experience this 40-year industry veteran has.
+They have a critical eye that comes with the kind of hands-on experience this 50-year industry veteran has.

 Affiliations & Credentials:

-Michael is a member in good standing of the society of Accredited Marine Surveyors (SAMS) and the Marine Trades Association of New Jersey.
+Michael is an accredited member in good standing of the Society of Accredited Marine Surveyors (SAMS).

-He is a Master Technician of the American Boat & Yacht Council (ABYC); a graduate of Chapman’s School of Seamanship/Survey, a Certified Mercury Marine and MerCruiser Technician and a retired USCG licensed Captain.
+He is a Technician of the American Boat & Yacht Council (ABYC); a graduate of Chapman’s School of Seamanship/Survey, a Mercury Marine and MerCruiser Technician and a retired USCG licensed Captain.

 Buying a boat is as much a financial decision as it is an emotional one.
 A marine surveyor can offer an unbiased opinion about the condition, value and insurability of the boat you are considering purchasing, while offering unfettered documention that will help steer you on the right course to an enjoyable boating experience.